The busy mum’s guide to vitamin supplements.

 If you find yourself eating unhealthy food or neglecting your nutrition overall, you’ll definitely need to find a way to get the essential nutrients and minerals your body needs to function and stay healthy.

 The most commonly used supplement is a multi-vitamin and mineral formula.
 Generally speaking, this is the simplest and most efficient way to get a bit of everything.
-So in some situations, a multi is your ideal option.
+So when choosing vitamin supplements, a multi is your ideal option.

 You’ll need different levels of micronutrients at different stages of your life, so it’s a good idea to account for this.